Hyra/mindthecode.com/source/_posts/using-vue-components-in-your-express-app.md

 Or can you? 🤔

+> TL;DR: I've prepared a repo with the full example code in case you want to dive right in at [Github](https://github.com/Hyra/vue-components-in-express)

 Laravel already got Vue tightly integrated out-of-the-box, and you can actually register and use `.vue` components in your `blade` templates relatively easy.
 My weapon of choice is usually Express though, as I'm a Javascript fanboy 🤓.
 I set out to see if this is possible and spent 2 evenings trying to get the same working.
 With success!
 Below the steps to get this up and running for your next Express app as well.

 <center>